Frontier Central High School

 Frontier Central High School is a high school located in Hamburg, New York.
 A part of the Frontier Central School District, the school teaches students from grades 9-12.
-The principal is Mr. Daniel Charland, and the assistant principals are Dr. David Smaczniak, Mr. James Helmicki, and Mrs. Shannon Thurston.
+The principal is Daniel Charland, and the assistant principals are David Smaczniak, James Helmicki, and Shannon Thurston.

 The high school is located in the Southtowns of Western New York.
 It had an enrollment of 1,882 students in the 2016-17 school year.
 According to a 2017 Niche Survey, it is the 4th largest school in Western New York.
 The athletic mascot is a falcon.